mrosata/packt-mastering-fp/README.md

 #### Additional Information

+Please see the [wiki](https://github.com/mrosata/packt-mastering-fp/wiki) for additional info, including changes that may be on the way.

 The dev server should live reload in the browser anytime you make changes to a file in the "app" directory.
 Any changes you make to the HTML `build/index.html` file won't trigger a reload, but you shouldn't need to touch that.
 The main entry file for the project is `app/entry.js`, but rather than working in that file, try to think of `app/index.js` as your "main" file